Stevens-Mark/Backend-for-WealthHealth/README.md

 # Wealth Health

-- THIS VERSION USES A MONGODB ATLAS DATABASE AS THE BACKEND (NoSQL database)
+- THIS IS THE BACKEND NEEDED FOR THE WEALTH HEALTH PROJECT
-- USES NODE SERVER & EXPRESS FRAMEWORK
+- THE FRONTEND CAN BE FOUND AT BRANCH "db" [FrontEnd](https://github.com/Stevens-Mark/StevensMark_P14_04022022-)

 ## Switch a jQuery library to React